Black Friday (1910): Political situation

-The Liberal government elected in 1905 was a reforming one which introduced legislation to combat poverty, deal with unemployment and establish pensions.
+The Liberal government formed in 1905 was a reforming one which introduced legislation to combat poverty, deal with unemployment and establish pensions.
 The Conservative Party-dominated House of Lords impeded much of the legislation.
 In 1909 the Chancellor of the Exchequer, David Lloyd George, introduced the so-called People's Budget, which had the expressed intent of redistributing wealth amongst the population.
 This budget was passed by the House of Commons, but rejected by the Lords.
 As a result, on 3 December 1909, Asquith called a general election for the new year to obtain a fresh mandate for the legislation.
 As part of the campaigning for the January 1910 election, Asquith—a known anti-suffragist—announced that should he be re-elected, he would introduce a Conciliation Bill to introduce a measure of female suffrage.
 The proposal was dismissed by suffrage campaigners as being unlikely to materialise.
 The election produced a hung parliament, with the Liberals' majority eliminated; although they won the largest number of seats, they returned only two more MPs than the Conservative Party.
 Asquith retained power after he was able to form a government with the support of the Irish Parliamentary Party.

 On 31 January 1910, in response to Asquith's statement, Pankhurst announced that the WSPU would pause all militant activity and focus on constitutional activities only.
 For six months the suffrage movement went into a propaganda drive, organising marches and meetings, and local councils passed resolutions supporting the bill.
 When the new Parliament convened, a cross-party conciliation committee of pro-women's suffrage MPs was formed under the chairmanship of Lord Lytton, the brother of Lady Constance Bulwer-Lytton.
 They proposed legislation that would have enfranchised female householders and those women that occupied a business premises; the bill was based on existing franchise laws for local government elections, under which some women had been able to vote since 1870.
 The measure would have added approximately a million women to the franchise; it was kept to a relatively small number to make the bill as acceptable as possible to MPs, mostly Conservatives.
 Although the WSPU thought the scope of the bill too narrow—it excluded women lodgers and most wives and working-class women—they accepted it as an important step.